Internet of Things (IoT) in smart city planters

 Based on the expected daily power consumption and a test of the energy that could be stored under various lighting conditions, it was decided that the prototype’s batteries would be charged using solar cells.
 This also provided an opportunity to test a concept that would not rely on periodic battery changes or power cables.

-Byland’s Smart City watering system prototypeA working prototype was constructed based on the technical requirements.
-It fulfilled the requirements and could be installed in Byland’s existing solution.
+Aqumi’s Smart City watering system prototypeA working prototype was constructed based on the technical requirements.
+It fulfilled the requirements and could be installed in Aqumi’s existing solution.

 The prototype was subsequently integrated into a planter installed in Frederiksberg to test its functionality in the most realistic conditions possible over a couple of months.

 Results of the IoT watering system prototype test